biscuitboost/yourbanger-fe/src/data/post/gifts-woman-who-has-everything.md

   - personalized gifts
 author: YourBanger.com Team
 metadata:
-  title: "10 Gifts for the Woman Who Has Everything | YourBanger.com"
+  title: "AI Songs & Gifts for the Woman Who Has Everything | YourBanger.com"
-  description: "What do you get the woman who has everything?
-These 10 unique gift ideas focus on experiences, personalization, and meaning over more stuff."
+  description: "Create an AI song in 2 minutes for $19.99.
+The perfect gift for the woman who has everything—custom songs about her life she can't buy anywhere else."
 ---

 ## The "She Has Everything" Dilemma